-The 2017 SCYP theme is Instafriends.
-Inspired by core values of SCYP and a little Co-op Camp Magic, SCYP is all about connecting youth with other youth from all over Saskatchewan so they can make amazing friends while at camp.
+The 2018 SCYP theme is Mission 2018: New World Explored, New Friendships Discovered.
+Directly inspired by some Co-op Camp youth participants from 2017, SCYP is all about discovering a new place while connecting youth from all over Saskatchewan, all so they can make amazing friends while at camp.

 Who goes to Co-op Camp?